| Newest Added Photographs | |

 ![]() ![]() |

 On 20 February 2005 work blocked the normal routes through Meadowhall and Rotherham Masborough and services were diverted via Woodburn Jn - Broughton Lane Jn - Rotherham Ctl Jn - Aldewarke Jn, the access to Tinsley yard.
 This route is parallel to the Sheffield supertram allowing easy access for photography.
-Upper is Don Valley Stadium station as a class 153 passes on a local train while lower is Broughton lane Jn with the line to Tinsley climbing up behind the twin-220 of a Penzance - Edinburgh service. |
+This photograph is taken at Don Valley Stadium station as a class 153 passes on a local train |

 ![]() |

 North of Leicester is the Syston curve.
-Use has declined recently as it sees a hanful of Peterborough - Nottingham workings.
+Use has declined recently as it sees a handful of Peterborough - Nottingham workings.
 Back in 1990 it was used even less, only being used for summer extra services, such as this with 47329 hauling the 1607 Yarmouth - Liverpool.
 Currently a limited service of table 49 trains use this route, most trains are via Grantham. |

 ![]() |